Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Note: Notice, that under Solution/Template Select you'll see the information to which org you've connected Template Builder.

-Once you finish the log-in process, you'll find the query, built in Query Builder, on Template Builder's work pane.
+Once you finish the log-in process, you'll find the query, built-in Query Builder, on the Template Builder's work pane.

-As the taskbars in online and offline versions of Microsoft Excel are almost the same, the process of running the add-in on the online version will be similar.
+As the taskbars in online and offline versions of Microsoft Excel are almost the same, the process of running the add-in on the offline version will be similar.

 Once you are done with the login process, you can finally use Template Builder.

-Before you start, let's have a glance at what we call Template Builder work pane.
-Let's divide it into two parts: Work part and the Administration part.
+Before you start, let's have a glance at what we call the Template Builder work pane.
+Let's divide it into two parts: the Work part and Administration part.

-The fx or Expression Builder section.
+The fx or Expression Builder tab.
 Expression Builder lets you create expressions (similar to formula fields in Salesforce) without needing a formula field directly on your document.
-You can read more about expressions and their syntax on the "Expressions" page.
+You can read more about expressions and their syntax on the Expressions page.

 After the function and fields are inserted, they appear in the text field below.
 So you can edit the expression manually or use the expression builder again.